ruijaulino/ruijaulino.github.io/_posts/2026-07-03-factor_ideas.md

 \lambda(x) = (B^\top C_{y|x}^{-1} B)^{-1} B^\top C_{y|x}^{-1}\mu_{y|x}
 $$

-Thus instantaneous neutrality corresponds to projecting the unconstrained Kelly portfolio onto the subspace orthogonal to the factors.
+$\lambda(x)$ is a vector of Lagrange multipliers with adequate dimension.
+Instantaneous neutrality corresponds to projecting the unconstrained optimal bet onto the subspace orthogonal to the factors.

-For example, if the only asset is the market itself (single asset, single factor), then
+For example, if the only asset is the market itself (we have some feature to predict the SP500, trade via ES futures and want to be market (SP500) neutral - this situation may be common trading few strategies/signals which will be subjected to this market risk), then

 $$
 B=1